JSON to Shell/Bash Converter

 Frequently Asked Questions

-When should I use jq instead?
+When should I use jq instead of this tool?

-Can I use this in GitHub Actions?
+Can I use the output directly in GitHub Actions?

 Yes.
-GitHub Actions runs bash.
-You can use the generated variables in workflow steps.
-For parsing JSON from step outputs, use jq or the built-in fromJson.
+GitHub Actions runners use bash.
+You can pipe the output into $GITHUB_ENV or source it in a run step.
+For parsing JSON from step outputs, the built-in fromJson() expression or jq is more flexible.